poopscoin/mlangm/README.md

 **Mini localization manager for Python using JSON/YAML files**

-Mini language Manager is a lightweight and developer-friendly localization (i18n) tool for Python.
+Mini language Manager is a lightweight and developer-friendly localization tool for Python.
 It allows you to organize translations in plain JSON or YAML files and access them with nested keys.
-Supports fallback mechanisms and formatted string substitution.
+Supports fallback mechanisms and placeholders.

 ---